 International Student Identity Card (ISIC)

-Not included: Transatlantic airfare, some meals depending on housing choice, personal expenses
+Not included: Transatlantic airfare, personal expenses (including independent travel), visa fees

 * Contemporary Britain Political Science 200L (4 credits)

 This course will begin with an examination of the principal institutions and behavior patterns of British politics, including the structure of government and the interaction of voters, parties, and leaders.
 We will then address several current or controversial issues which have a marked impact on the political world in Britain, including the Monarchy, religion, class, and immigration.
 Finally, Britain's unique role in the European Union will be analyzed.
 Field trips will include visits to Parliament and other relevant sites.

 ** Students must have at least second-semester sophomore standing at the time the program begins for internship placements.